-The DP-shell analysis we have proposed is able to account not only for the pattern of case doubling that we find in discontinuous DPs in Tiwa, but also for instances of case stacking and mismatches in case that arise in DOM contexts.
-In the following section we show that this DP-shell analysis can also be extended to account for a similar pattern of case doubling in a unrelated and typologically different language, Amahuaca.
+The DP-shell analysis we have proposed for case iteration is able to account not only for the pattern of case matching that we find in discontinuous DPs in Tiwa, but also for case mismatches that arise in DOM contexts as well as instances of case stacking.
+In the following section we show that this DP-shell analysis can also be extended to account for a similar pattern of case iteration in an unrelated and typologically different language, Amahuaca.